lynwookim1/fluxonium-harmonic-basis-convergence/README.md

 The custom Hamiltonian implementation is also compared with the `Fluxonium` class from [scqubits](https://scqubits.readthedocs.io/en/latest/guide/qubits/fluxonium.html).

-Identical values of $$E_J$$, \(E_C\), \(E_L\), external flux, and basis cutoff are supplied to both implementations.
+Identical values of $$E_J$$, $$E_C$$, $$E_L$$, external flux, and basis cutoff are supplied to both implementations.
 Agreement between the resulting spectra provides an independent cross-check of the Hamiltonian matrix construction, flux-dependent spectrum, and numerical diagonalization.

 This comparison does not by itself distinguish between sign-equivalent external-flux conventions and does not replace the separate basis-convergence analysis.